 11 of 12

 We've gotten used to seeing corrugated metal roofs, but why not siding?
 It has a lower class reputation in the United States—traditionally, corrugated steel has been used for prefabricated military facilities and factories, so it's considered an "industrial" construction material.
 In Iceland, however, it's a very popular siding that can face up to the harsh winters of a northern climate.
-Modernist architects like Frank Gehry used it in the hot, dry Southern California region—take a closer look at Gehry's own house.
+Modernist architects like Frank Gehry used it in the hot, dry Southern California region.

 12 of 12